-Mohenjo Daro, starring Hrithik Roshan and Pooja Hegde is a period drama based on ancient Indian civilization, which the whole country feels proud about.
-The movie showcases the life and day to day activities of ancient times and also revolves around a story of a peasant (Hrithik) who falls in love with a Princess (Pooja).
+Mohenjo Daro, starring Hrithik Roshan and Pooja Hegde is a period drama based on the ancient Indian civilization, which the whole country feels proud about.
+The movie showcases the life and day-to-day activities of ancient times and also revolves around a story of a peasant (Hrithik) who falls in love with a Princess (Pooja).

 The film has all the elements to entertain the audiences such as old world charm, never seen before spectacles and backdrops, a twist of love, romance and action.
 The film's action scenes will keep you at the edge of your seat.
 If ancient civilization excites you, then this film is a must watch under all terms.

 Cast: Hrithik Roshan, Pooja Hegde

 Mohenjo Daro is set in 2016 BC and showcases ancient Indian civilization in all its glory.
 Hrithik, (Sarman) who plays the role of a simple farmer, lands himself in the town of Mohenjo Daro and is mesmerized by its beauty and grandeur.

 Sarman comes to the city with a hidden agenda and works as a peasant.
 During a street mishap, he saves the life of Princess Chaani and ends up falling in love with her.
 Chaani is the chosen one to serve 'Sindhu Ma' who is a river Goddess, and the whole city is very devoted to her.